 11.4.2 Company shall be entitled to modify its technical and organizational measures as long as an at least equivalent level of security appropriate to the risk of varying likelihood and severity for the rights and freedoms of natural persons is maintained.
 Current technical and organizational measures at Company may be reviewed and accessed via https://www.avaya.com/en/privacy-toms-customers-24778.
 Additional technical and organizational measures and information concerning such measures may be specified in these Terms and associated documentation.

 11.6 Requests from Data Subjects.
-Company shall, in accordance with applicable laws, promptly notify Customer if Company receives a request from Data Subject to exercise his rights, such as: right of access, right to rectification, restriction of Processing, erasure (“right to be forgotten”), data portability, object to the Processing, or right not to be subject to an automated individual decision making, etc. Taking into account the nature of the Processing, Company shall assist Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of Customer’s obligation to respond to Data Subject request under data protection laws and regulations.
-In addition, to the extent Customer, in its use of the Services provided by Company, does not have the ability to address Data Subject request, Company shall upon Customer’s written request assist Customer in responding to such Data Subject request, to the extent Company is legally permitted to do so and the response to such Data Subject request is required under applicable data protection laws and regulations.
+Company shall, in accordance with applicable laws, promptly notify Customer if Company receives a request from Data Subject or Consumer to exercise his rights, such as: right of access, right to rectification, restriction of Processing, erasure (“right to be forgotten”), data portability, object to the Processing, or right not to be subject to an automated individual decision making, etc. Taking into account the nature of the Processing, Company shall assist Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of Customer’s obligation to respond to Data Subject and Consumer request under data protection laws and regulations.
+In addition, to the extent Customer, in its use of the Services provided by Company, does not have the ability to address a Data Subject or Consumer request, Company shall upon Customer’s written request assist Customer in responding to such Data Subject or Consumer request, to the extent Company is legally permitted to do so and the response to such Data Subject or Consumer request is required under applicable data protection laws and regulations.
 To the extent legally permitted, Customer shall be responsible for any costs arising from Company’s provision of such assistance.

 11.7 Notification and incidents